Sales ain’t sleepy as hotel chains market mattresses

 "You want to sleep in a comfortable bed," said Michael Papierno, director of sales and marketing for Plainview's Four Points by Sheraton.
 "You like it so much here.
 Why not have (a Four Points mattress) at home, too?"

 The Long Island Marriott Hotel and Convention Center, which brought in new, self-branded beds last year, is also busy getting the word out.
 "You get quite a few inquiries," said Mike Johnston, general manager at the 618-room Uniondale hotel. "(The beds are) very comfortable."

-Hotels that sell queen size futon mattress futonadvisors typically have brochures in their rooms letting customers know about it, with sales usually available on the hotel's Web site.
+Hotels that sell mattresses in general and queen size futon mattresses advisors in particular typically have brochures in their rooms letting customers know about it, with sales usually available on the hotel's Website.
 The going rate for a good night's sleep is roughly the same as the cost of spending a few days at your favorite lodge.
-Sheraton offers its "Four-Comfort" mattresses for about $700, while its "California Kings" command about $1,300; similar sizes and prices (twin futon mattresses for $700, king-size for $1,300) are offered by Marriott.
+Sheraton offers its "Four-Comfort" mattresses for about $700, while its "California Kings" command about $1,300; similar sizes and prices (queen size futon mattresses for $700, king-size for $1,300) are offered by Marriott.

 The Hyatt chain plans to board the bed-based bandwagon soon, selling its own brand of mattresses and pillows, even Hyatt-based bed sheets.
 Hyatt already offers its "Grand" bed in its hotels, hoping to convince customers they're getting the best night's sleep possible on the road - and soon, at home, too.

 "That's a program we're developing," said Mark Pardue, general manager of the Hyatt Regency Wind Watch in Hauppauge.
 "Guests like our beds so much they want to buy them."